RESEARCH FOR A HEALTHY START TO LIFE

 Hailey Scott

 Hailey’s background is in pregnancy complications and placental development, with a particular focus on preterm birth and maternal underweight and obesity.
 Her research aims to understand placental maldevelopment and dysfunction in response to adverse early life environments.
-She is also interested in understanding the impact of early interventions to improve maternal, pregnancy and child health.
+She is also interested in understanding the impact of early interventions to improve maternal, pregnancy and child health, including interventions to address nutritional deficiencies in reproductive aged women.
 She plays a key role in research coordination and direction in the lab.

 -